mohitshyoran/Notes/Design Patterns/README.md

 ## Decorator Pattern
-It is Structural design pattern which allows a user to add new functionality to an existing object without altering its structure.\
+It allows a user to add new functionality to an existing object without altering its structure.\
 ***use case:*** For add-ons(ex: Burger with extra cheese, with extra Mayonnaise.)

 ```java